 The perils of immigrants aren’t just limited to one country.
-For instance, Australia’s immigration detention program mandates a rather draconian detention punishment for all immigrants who arrive in the country without a visa, or those whose visa has expired.
+For instance, Australia’s immigration detention program mandates a rather draconian detention punishment for all immigrants who arrive in the country without a visa or those whose visa has expired.
 People, including children, are often detained for months or years at detention centers.
-‘Stateless‘ is an Australian show which provides viewers an insider peek at life within these detention centers.
+‘Stateless‘ is an Australian show that provides viewers with an insider peek at life within these detention centers.

-The series is inspired by the actual story of Cornelia Rau, a German citizen and permanent Australian resident who was unlawfully detained for ten months.
+The series is inspired by the story of Cornelia Rau, a German citizen and permanent Australian resident unlawfully detained for ten months.
 ‘Stateless’ tells the story of four strangers who get acquainted in a detention center: an air hostess escaping a cult, an Afghan refugee, a father, and a bureaucrat involved in a scandal.
-This list takes a look at shows that are about immigrant experiences, life in confinement, or both.
-You can watch several of these shows like Stateless on Netflix, Hulu, or Amazon Prime.
+This list shows immigrant experiences, life in confinement, or both, like ‘Stateless.’

 7. Prison Break (2005-2017)